 Performance Max offers another useful example.
 With this product, advertisers bring their business objectives, first-party data, and some creative assets.
-Google AI will then optimise marketing campaigns across Search, YouTube, Discovery, Maps, and more, meeting customers wherever they are.
+Google AI will then optimize marketing campaigns across Search, YouTube, Discovery, Maps, and more, meeting customers wherever they are.
 Advertisers using Performance Max are seeing an 18% uplift in conversions, up 5% since last year, showing just how quickly Google’s AI models are advancing.3

 Performance Max is about to get even more powerful.
 We recently announced we’re incorporating generative AI to make it even easier for advertisers to create custom assets and scale them in a few clicks.
 Just provide your website, and Google AI will learn about your brand, populating your campaign with text and other relevant assets.
 We’ll even suggest new images generated just for you, helping you stand out to customers across a wide range of inventory and formats.

 With the power of AI, we’ll discover endless possibilities for creativity through direct collaboration and experimentation.
-Today, AI can help you write a form letter or optimise your media mix.
+Today, AI can help you write a form letter or optimize your media mix.
 Tomorrow, it may overhaul your creative workflows, freeing you up to solve entirely new creative and strategic challenges.

 We are rapidly moving to a world where the constraints on what you can create in digital spaces is limited only by your imagination.

-For example, AI is helping The New York Times organise 7 million photos from over 100 years of reporting.
-Working with Google Cloud, the Times has digitised its vast photo collection, which had been stored in hundreds of filing cabinets three stories below street level in a space called the “morgue.”
+For example, AI is helping The New York Times organize 7 million photos from over 100 years of reporting.
+Working with Google Cloud, the Times has digitized its vast photo collection, which had been stored in hundreds of filing cabinets three stories below street level in a space called the “morgue.”
 But digitally storing the pictures is only part of the story.
-To make the archive accessible and useful, the Times used AI to “read” the images, not only by scanning text in the images and notes written on the back but by recognising objects and places in the photographs, preserving annotations, and making the archive searchable.
+To make the archive accessible and useful, the Times used AI to “read” the images, not only by scanning text in the images and notes written on the back but by recognizing objects and places in the photographs, preserving annotations, and making the archive searchable.
 Now Times journalists can use this resource to report stories rooted in deep historical context.

 Generative AI is opening up even more possibilities, and we are rapidly moving to a world where the constraints on what you can create in digital spaces are limited only by your imagination.

-What will this mean for us all as marketers?
+What will this mean for all of us as marketers?
 For one, the gap between coming up with a great idea and deploying that idea will shrink considerably.
 For example, the new Product Studio tool uses generative AI to help businesses of all sizes create a range of high-quality product imagery.
 Product Studio can create custom product scenes for seasonal or trending opportunities, remove distracting backgrounds, or even increase the resolution and sharpness of your product photos without having to go through expensive reshoots.

 As we move boldly toward this future of creative possibility, we also must take a responsible approach.

-These are powerful technologies with consequences for individuals and organisations that are still not well understood.
+These are powerful technologies with consequences for individuals and organizations that are still not well understood.
 As we move boldly toward this future of creative possibility, we must take a responsible approach.
 We can’t see around every corner, but we can anchor to principles, respond to challenges that arise, and partner with researchers, governments, and communities to ensure we get it right.